Dominic Smith Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have a 4.36 team ERA that ranks 19th among all MLB pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA among all league pitching staffs (4.37).

-- Henry (3-1) takes the mound for the Diamondbacks in his eighth start of the season.
-He's put together a 3.73 ERA in 41 2/3 innings pitched, with 25 strikeouts.
+- Davies gets the start for the Diamondbacks, his fifth of the season.
+He is 0-1 with a 5.40 ERA and 14 strikeouts in 18 1/3 innings pitched.

-- The left-hander last pitched on Thursday against the Colorado Rockies, when he threw seven scoreless innings while giving up two hits.
+- The righty's most recent appearance came on Thursday against the Colorado Rockies, when he went 5 2/3 innings, surrendering three earned runs while allowing seven hits.

-- In eight games this season, the 25-year-old has a 3.73 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .233 to opposing hitters.
+- The 30-year-old has an ERA of 5.40, with 6.9 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.